Poliandr/MLOPs_group_2/README.md

 # MLOPs_group_2.

-Repository of team №2 as final project for MLops.
+Repository of team №2 as final project for MLOps.

 ---------------------